 ACT Benchmarks Came First

-In 2005 when ACT added the optional Writing portion to their test (remember: LEAP encourages all students to take the writing portion!), they also established College Readiness Benchmarks for each of the subtests: English, math, reading and science.
+In 2005 when ACT added the optional Writing portion to their test, they also established College Readiness Benchmarks for each of the sub-tests: English, math, reading and science.
 Meeting the benchmark would indicate a student has a 50% chance of earning a B or better and a 75% chance of earning a C or better in the corresponding freshman college course.

-The ACT benchmarks on the 4 main subtests are as follow: English 18; Math 22; Reading 21; Science 24.
+The ACT benchmarks on the 4 main sub-tests are as follow: English 18; Math 22; Reading 22; Science 23.

 With the ACT quickly catching up to the number of SAT participants, it’s not surprising that in September 2011, College Board announced their own version of College Readiness Benchmarks.
-Unlike the ACT that breaks out benchmarks by subject area, the SAT has a single benchmark for across all three parts of the test.
+On the SAT, this is defined as, “having a 75% chance of earning at least a C in first semester” corresponding college courses.

 What Does it Mean?

-Often I hear from a concerned parent whose child is missing one or more of the ACT benchmarks and they are misled into believing their child won’t get into college.
+Often I hear from a concerned parent whose child is missing one or more of the ACT benchmarks, and they are misled into believing their child won’t get into college.
 That’s simply untrue.
-For the graduating class of 2011, nationally only 25% of students met all four ACT college readiness benchmarks.
-Do you think more than 25% of last year’s graduating seniors got into and went to college?
+For the graduating class of 2017, nationally only 27% of students met all four ACT college readiness benchmarks.
+Do you think more than 27% of last year’s graduating seniors got into and went to college?
 Of course!
-Furthermore, approximately 40% of Americans have a college degree.
+Furthermore, approximately 30% of Americans have a college degree.

 What Can You Do?